scottaohara/accessibility_interview_questions/README.md

 # Accessibility Interview Questions
-These questions try to stay away from directly asking candidates to recite specifications, or rattle off screen reader hot keys.
+These questions try to stay away from asking people to recite specifications, or rattle off screen reader hot keys.
 Those can easily be looked up on the job.
 Instead these questions try to act as conversation starters, to gain insight into how someone solves problems, and interprets accessible, inclusive user experiences.

 Questions are grouped into three buckets: [General](#general), [Technical](#technical), and [Design](#design).
 These categories may be a mistake, but we're going with it for now.
-If you have better ideas for categories, and questions in general, please [let us know](https://github.com/scottaohara/accessibility_interview_questions/issues)!
-Ideally, a candidate would be able to answer questions from each category.
+If you have ideas for categories, and questions in general, please [let us know](https://github.com/scottaohara/accessibility_interview_questions/issues)!
+Ideally a candidate would be able to answer questions from each category.

 ## General